What heating options are available off the grid?

 Many homeowners worry about which heating system offers the best combination of value for money, energy efficiency and overall convenience.
 Finding reliable advice can be difficult and this guide is designed to unravel some of the complexity.

 Another advantage is that it’s easy to shop around for the cheapest deal because homeowners are not tied to using one supplier.
 You can also choose when to fill your tank, enabling you to buy when prices are low.
 The latest heating controls offer excellent ﬂexibility and control, enabling you to heat your home precisely as you want.
+Finally, a new generation of renewable liquid fuels that are now in development may offer a straightforward route to future low carbon heating.

 Liquid petroleum gas (LPG)

 From a user perspective, LPG works in a similar way to mains gas and, rather like liquid fuel heating, LPG is usually stored in a tank in the garden.
 However, unlike liquid fuel tanks, the tank is usually owned by the company that supplies the gas, which can make a new installation cheaper, but means an ongoing annual rental charge will apply.
 This can also cause difficulties when customers want to change fuel supplier.
-The biggest disadvantage of LPG is that it is one of the most expensive heating fuels plus homeowners are usually tied into long contracts, which limits your options when it comes to finding a better deal.
+The biggest disadvantage of LPG is that it is one of the most expensive heating fuels, and homeowners are usually tied into long contracts, which limits your options when it comes to finding a better deal.
 On a more positive note, the carbon emissions from LPG are slightly lower than oil and LPG systems offer the same convenience as liquid fuel and mains gas.

 Heat pumps, like biomass boilers, are usually thought of as renewable heating systems, although the electricity they run on is still generated mainly from fossil fuels.
 Heat pumps extract heat from the outside air or ground which can then be used to heat radiators, underfloor heating systems or provide hot water in your home.
 Warm air systems are also available.
 In hot weather some can be used in reverse to cool your home, making them very versatile.
 Heat pumps work most efficiently when producing heat at lower temperatures than conventional boilers.
 For this reason, when installed as a replacement for gas or liquid fuel heating, to be at their most efficient heat pumps will usually need more or larger heat emitters (radiators), or substantially improved building insulation, adding to the already high installation cost.
 They may be no cheaper to run than a conventional liquid fuel-fired appliance or gas appliance.